tiltedphoques/TiltedEvolution/GETTINGSTARTED.md

 DllDebug=Full/Path/To/FalloutTogether_d.dll
 ```

-For Skyrim and Skyrim SE, you will only need to add the full path in front of the `SkyrimSE.exe` and `.dll`.
+For Skyrim SE, you will only need to add the full path in front of the `SkyrimSE.exe` and `.dll`.
-Adding the fullpath to the .dll is only neccessary if you moved it in your Skyrim/Fallout4 installation folder.
+This is only neccessary if you moved the .dll in your Skyrim SE/Fallout4 installation folder.

 ### (Optional:) Shortcuts to binaries